-- (1) (a) Movement from Trainee Level to Health Services Worker Level 3 shall be by automatic progression subject to satisfactory performance, successful completion of necessary agreed training and work experience. - (b) Progression to Levels 4 and above will be subject to either promotion on merit to a supervisory or multiskilled position or attainment of necessary qualifications (e.g. trade certificate). - (2) Training should be voluntary.
-Workers who choose not to undertake training shall not suffer victimisation or disadvantage however their progression to Level 3 may be retarded. - (3) Any employee aggrieved by the provisions of clause 10 may seek the assistance of the Union consulting with the employer.
+- (a) Movement from Trainee Level to Health Services Worker Level 3 shall be by automatic progression subject to satisfactory performance, successful completion of necessary agreed training and work experience. - (b) Progression to Levels 4 and above will be subject to either promotion on merit to a supervisory or multiskilled position or attainment of necessary qualifications (e.g. trade certificate). - (2) Training should be voluntary.
+Workers who choose not to undertake training shall not suffer victimisation or disadvantage however their progression to Level 3 may be retarded. - (3) Any employee aggrieved by the provisions of this clause may seek the assistance of The Australian Workers' Union of Employees, Queensland Branch in consulting with the Employer.